White Caymanians: History

 Christopher Columbus sighted the Cayman Islands in May 1503.
 Due to swamp and marshland, the unbearable abundance of mosquitoes, and the lack of arable land, the islands were left uninhabited for quite some time.
 The first recorded settlements dated from 1661 onward, with many families, notably with the surname “Bodden” settling permanently.
-It is assumed these were European soldiers who deserted from Oliver Cromwell’s army in Jamaica.
+It is assumed these were European soldiers who deserted from Oliver Cromwell’s army in Jamaica and fled on boat with their families to the Cayman Islands.

 The first census of the islands took place in 1802, showing a population of only 933, of which 545 were slaves and 388 were European (mainly English and Scottish) slave owners.
-Following the abolition of slavery in 1833, Caymanian society seemed to compliantly integrate, with black and white communities mixing, resulting in a majority mixed race population.
+Following the abolition of slavery in 1833, Caymanian society seemed to compliantly integrate.
+The Cayman Islands never had racially discriminatory laws post-abolition, and unlike other jurisdictions that had slavery, the small size and tight-knit community of the Cayman Islands was more inclined to racially integrate to maintain public order, as well as social and economic resilience for the future.
+With black and white communities mixing, this resulted in a majority mixed race population.
 During the late 20th century, as the Cayman Islands’ economy boomed, immigration to the islands increased heavily, with many being of European ancestry from countries such as the United States, Canada and the United Kingdom.
 A substantial number started families with Caymanians and settled in the islands permanently, as well as others staying long enough to obtain citizenship.